adamdjbrett/doctrineofdiscovery.org/_posts/2023-10-10-conference-schedule.md

 ## Website Note
 The printed conference schedeule will have panel locations.
 The printed schedule is canonical.

+## Land Acknowledgement
+We acknowledge with respect the Onondaga Nation, firekeepers of the Haudenosaunee, the Indigenous peoples on whose ancestral lands Syracuse University now stands.

 ## Description
 December 8-10, 2023, Syracuse University